Are Natrel products gluten-free?

 Is Natrel Milk really made in Canada?

 Of course.
-Every single drop of Natrel Milk comes from Agropur Cooperative, a dairy cooperative 100% owned by Canadian producers and consisting of more than 3,345 dairy farmers.
+Every single drop of Natrel Milk comes from Agropur Cooperative, a dairy cooperative 100% owned by Canadian producers.
+Therefore, when you buy products from Agropur, you’re choosing to contribute to the Canadian economy.

 Can I use Natrel Flavoured Milk for cooking?